 Air-Fryer Asparagus with Honey Mustard Dressing

 Drizzle with our honey-mustard dressing (or maple syrup) to give the asparagus a touch of sweetness and acidity and make them even more delicious.

-We make it with 2 tablespoon olive oil, 1 tablespoon lemon juice, ½ tablespoon honey or maple syrup, ½ tablespoon mustard, ½ tsp salt, 2 twists black pepper, mustard, and honey or maple syrup.
+We make it with 2 tbsp olive oil, 1 tbsp lemon juice, 1/2 tbsp honey or maple syrup, 1/2 tbsp mustard, 1/2 tsp salt, 2 twists black pepper, mustard, and honey or maple syrup.